wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 The rules for editing html are of course applicable:
 - an opening tag AND a closing tag must be used: &lt;p&gt;Lorem ipsum... &lt;/p&gt;
-- attribute values must always be placed between &quot; : class=&quot;"myClass&quot;
+- attribute values must always be placed between &quot; : class=&quot;myClass&quot;
 - the characters &lt; and &gt; are reserved for tags and cannot be used elsewhere.
 If you absolutely need these characters, you should replace them with the html entities &amp;lt; for &lt; and &amp;gt; for &gt;.
 - double quotes are reserved for delimiting attribute values.
-If necessary use the html entity &quot;.
+If necessary use the html entity &amp;quot;.
 - the character &apos; cannot be used and must be replaced by the html entity &amp;apos;.
 - the character &amp; is ambiguous and should only be used in html entities
 - the non-breaking space must be inserted with the html entity &amp;nbsp;

 The urls introduced in the href and src attributes, as well as in the "link" edit zone must be valid urls:
-- urls must be absolute links
+- url's must be absolute links
 - url's cannot contain characters &lt;, &gt;, &apos; et &quot;
 - protocols must be http:, https:, mailto:, sms: or tel: for an href attribute
 - protocols must be https: for the src attribute (http: is also acceptable if the app's protocol is http:)